Connect with us

 More pressure is heaped on Phillip Cocu as Abu Dhabi royalty’s takeover bid gains approval from EFL

-But the takeover of the has faced few roadblocks with current owner Mel Morris and Zayed Al Nehayan working on the smaller details of a deal.
+But the takeover of the Rams has faced few roadblocks with current owner Mel Morris and Zayed Al Nehayan working on the smaller details of a deal.

 It places more pressure on current manager Phillip Cocu to arrest County’s limp start to the Championship season.